 2025 MLB Rookie of the Year Showdown: Cade Horton vs Drake Baldwin

 CHICAGO—Two outstanding rookies, one award.
-On September 3rd, Wrigley Field hosted Braves catcher Drake Baldwin, facing off against Cubs rookie pitcher Cade Horton—two of the National League’s brightest newcomers—faced off in a showdown that doubled as a preview for the Rookie of the Year race.
+The Labor Day series at Wrigley Field hosted Braves catcher Drake Baldwin, facing off against Cubs rookie pitcher Cade Horton.
+The showdown doubled as a preview for the Rookie of the Year race, boasting two of the National League’s brightest newcomers.

 National League Rookie of the Year candidate, Drake Baldwin (.274 Avg, 19 HR, 80 RBI, .810 OPS) and the Braves faced off against Baldwin’s chief competition for Rookie of the Year, Cade Horton (11-4, 2.67 ERA, 1.08 WHIP) on Wednesday, September 3rd.